ThirtySomething/YAIP/README.md

 		 */
 		tVectorString SectionKeyListGet(const std::string &Section);

-* Get a value of a section/key combination - *Note: This is a templated method and requires in any case a default value.
-This is to figure out the return type of the method.*
+* Get a value of a section/key combination - *Note: This is a templated method and requires in any case a default value.*

 		/**
 		 * Templated method to retrieve a value of the specified section/key combination